 This acoustic-electric guitar is made with Indian rosewood back and sides.
-Indian rosewood is an overtone-rich wood that delivers an excellent balance of tones -- highs are clear, lows are tight and well-defined, and mids are warm.
-Guitars with Indian rosewood back and sides are becoming increasingly rare, but a rosewood back and sides compliment a spruce top beautifully.
+Indian rosewood is an overtone-rich wood that delivers an excellent balance of tones — highs are clear, lows are tight and well-defined, and mids are warm.
+Guitars with Indian rosewood back and sides are becoming increasingly rare, but a rosewood back and sides complement a spruce top beautifully.

 Both the fretboard and bridge are made of solid West African ebony.
 Ebony is an excellent wood for a fretboard, as it stays naturally slick.
 This creates a great playing experience down the entire fretboard.
 If you want to see how and where Taylor sources their ebony, check out this fascinating video.

 The neck of the 414CE R is made of tropical mahogany, which adds some warmth to the sound.
 Tropical mahogany is sometimes used as the back and sides of acoustic guitars, but it tends to have a less defined sound.
 On guitars like this one, though, tropical mahogany adds just enough warmth to balance out rosewood’s tightness.